input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 --registration-utxo 9903ad6e0aa7c49a9692eaf53d62b37d673dbf759de4e8513192a8d337294782#0
 ```
 Some notes:
 - `--spo-signing-key` is used to generate a key for Cardano.
-TODO: perhaps we should allow inputting a key.
 - `--sidechain-signing-key` is an arbitrary signing key for someone on the sidechain.
-This can be generated as in [#5](#5-Initialising-the-sidechain), and looking at the outputted file.
+This can be generated as in [#5](#5-Initializing-the-sidechain), and looking at the outputted file.
-- `--registration-utxo` was the UTxO that we found just above.
+- `--registration-utxo` was the UTXO found just above.

-Let's do what it says.
+So, do what it says.

 ```
 $ nix run .#ctl-main -- register \